trishnaguha/fedora-cloud-ansible/docker-daemon-remote-access/README.md

 TLS (Transport Layer Security) provides communication security over computer network.
 We will create client cert and server cert to secure our Docker daemon.
 OpenSSL will be used to to create the cert keys for establishing TLS connection.

-I am using [Fedora-Atomic](https://getfedora.org/en/atomic/) host as remote and [workstation](https://getfedora.org/en/workstation/download/) as my present host.
+I am using [Fedora-Atomic](https://getfedora.org/en/atomic/) host as remote(Docker Daemon host) and [workstation](https://getfedora.org/en/workstation/download/) as my present host(Docker Client host).

-Thanks to [Chris Houseknecht](https://twitter.com/CHouseknecht) for writing an [Ansible](https://www.ansible.com/) role which creates all the certs required automatically, so that there is no need to issue openssl commands manually.
+Thanks to [Chris Houseknecht](https://twitter.com/CHouseknecht) for writing an [Ansible](https://www.ansible.com/) role which creates all the certs required automatically, so that there is no need to issue `openssl` commands manually.
 Here is the Ansible role repository: [role-secure-docker-daemon](https://github.com/ansible/role-secure-docker-daemon).

 ##Steps